Sharath2903/Raven-Toy-Store-MySQL-Data-Analysis/README.md

  ![query21](https://github.com/Sharath2903/MySQL_project_Kravenfuzzyfactory/blob/main/images/query_results20.PNG)

- **Findings**: Based on this analysis Cindy wants to launch a second product.
+ **Findings:** Product one consistently outperformed product two in orders throughout the analyzed period.

 ---

- ### 24. Product Performance Metrics Comparison
+ ### 23. Product Performance Metrics Comparison
 **Background:** Morgan Rockwell (Website Manager) wants look at sessions which hit the ‘/products’ page and see where they went next.
 Also, wants a comparison to the 3 months leading up to launch as a baseline

 **Query:**